GregWoods/gregwoods.github.io/_posts/2013-01-04-sleep-credit.md

 Footnote

 Sleep is a complex thing.
-My little &#8216;sleep credit' theory could be complete rubbish.
+My little 'sleep credit' theory could be complete rubbish.
 Subconscious anxiety, too much caffeine (I admit my body can't handle caffeine as well these days), a slightly disturbed sleep environment could all have contributed to last nights sleep deprivation.
 Though the sleepless nights do seem to follow a vague pattern.